ABogle23/fmfmc-backend/README.txt

 4. Test the application
 - Using a tool like Postman, you can test the API endpoints, ensure the application API key is contained in the request headers.
-- The OpenAPI docs are available at '/v3/api-docs' and '/v3/api-docs.yaml'.
+- The OpenAPI docs are available at 'api/api-docs-yaml' and 'api/api-docs-json'. '/swagger-ui.html' for interactive docs.